 Okay, but why do you think I’d be an empath?

-She pointed out a few things that had happened to me in the last 18 months, including ending a very long-term friendship because I had had enough of a few things, and it culminated in a with her doing something to deliberately provoke and upset me.
+She pointed out a few things that had happened to me in the last 18 months, including a weird colleague situation.
 “Remember when you said that person drained you?
 That’s exactly what I’m talking about.”

 Hmmm, okay, I’m starting to understand what you mean.